About AmeriCorps and the United Way North Shore AmeriCorps Program:

 - September 23rd, 2019 - AmeriCorps Members begin full-time service at sites

 Interested?
-Please forward your resume and cover letter to firstname.lastname@example.org and submit an application using the link below:
+Send resume and cover letter directly to firstname.lastname@example.org.

 For more information about the United Way North Shore AmeriCorps Program and general information about the AmeriCorps positions, please contact: